Seafood Mastery

 Ingredients

-• Fish should be gutted; scales left on if possible
+• Fish should be gutted; scales removed if possible

 • 1 lemon, sliced